-COAG

-Disability Reform CouncilQuarterly Performance Report
+COAG Disability Reform Council.
+This is the National Quarterly Performance Report This is the March 2018 update on NDIA performance.

 Overview

+Page: 2

 This report is the seventh quarterly report during the NDIS Transition period, which commenced on 1 July 2016.

+A diagram displays the six key parts which will be discussed in the Performance Report.
+These areas are:

+- Participants and Planning,

+- Committed Supports and Payments,

+- Providers and Markets,

+- Information, Linkages and Capacity Building,

+- Mainstream Interface; and

+- Financial Sustainability.

+Summary

+Page: 3

+The following are the key statistics on the key six areas discussed in this report:

 Participants and Planning

 19,228 additional participants with plans this quarter.

-As at 31 March 2018, plans approved and ECEI referrals represent:

-- 70% of year to date bilateral estimate met (1 July 2017 - 31 March 2018) - 78% of scheme to date bilateral estimate met (1 July 2013 - 31 March 2018)

-Satisfaction rating remained high with 84% of participants surveyed in the quarter rating their satisfaction with the Agency's planning process as either good or very good.

-Committed Supports and Payments

-\$6.4 billion has been paid to providers and participants since Scheme inception.
+As at 31 March 2018, plans approved and ECEI referrals represent: - 70% of year to date bilateral estimate met (1 July 2017 31 March 2018) - 78% of scheme to date bilateral estimate met (1 July 2013 31 March 2018) Satisfaction rating remained high with 84% of participants surveyed in the quarter rating their satisfaction with the Agency's planning process as either good or very good.
+Committed Supports and Payments \$6.4 billion has been paid to providers and participants since Scheme inception.
+Overall, - 64% of committed supports were utilised in 2013-14, - 75% in 2014-15, - 75% in 2015-16, - 66% in 2016-17.

-Overall,

-- 64% of committed supports were utilised in 2013-14, - 75% in 2014-15, - 75% in 2015-16, - 66% in 2016-17.
 2017-18 experience is still emerging.

 Lower utilisation in 2016-17 is predominantly driven by the large number of participants who received their first plan in this year.
-Participants utilise less of their first plan compared with their second and subsequent plans, as it takes time to familiarise with the NDIS and decide which supports

-Providers and Markets

-14,271 approved providers, a 16% increase for the quarter.
+Participants utilise less of their first plan compared with their second and subsequent plans, as it takes time to familiarise with the NDIS and decide which supports to use.
+Providers and Markets 14,271 approved providers, a 16% increase for the quarter.
 80-90% of payments made by the NDIA are received by 25% of providers.
 43% of service providers are individual/sole traders.

-Information, Linkages and Capacity Building

-The NDIA is developing an ILC Investment Strategy aimed at ensuring ILC funds are used most effectively in supporting people with disability in the community to guide ILC investment from full scheme in 2019-20.
+Information, Linkages and Capacity Building The NDIA is developing an ILC Investment Strategy aimed at ensuring ILC funds are used most effectively in supporting people with disability in the community to guide ILC investment from full scheme in 2019-20.
 A second national readiness grants round and a grant round for the delivery of ILC activities in NSW, SA and the ACT from 1 July 2018 was run in late 2017, with announcements due by the end of May.

-Mainstream Interface

-91% of active participants with a plan approved in 2017-18 Q3 access mainstream services.

-Financial Sustainability

-The NDIS Insurance approach allows pressures on the scheme to be identified early and management responses put in place to respond to these pressures.
+Mainstream Interface 91% of active participants with a plan approved in 2017-18 Q3 access mainstream services.
+Financial Sustainability The NDIS Insurance approach allows pressures on the scheme to be identified early and management responses put in place to respond to these pressures.
 This actuarial monitoring occurs continuously and allows management to put in place strategies as required.
 Specific strategies include: